 Systemic signalling during environmental stress and infection

-In order to identify long distance signalling molecules we expose plants to different stress conditions (e.g. drought, pathogens) to find RNAs and proteins that are more abundant in the long distance transport systems under stress and therefore represent candidates for information transmission.
+In order to identify signalling molecules in the long-distance transport systems, we expose plants to various stress conditions (e.g. nutrient deficiency, drought, pathogens) in order to find RNAs and proteins that are increasingly transported under these conditions and are thus possible information transmitters (Buhtz et al. 2010).

 Mobile RNAs, proteins, and RNA-protein complexes

 To identify phloem proteins, RNAs and protein-RNA complexes, we extract phloem sap samples and study them using mass spectrometry-based proteomics and high-throughput RNA sequencing (Giavalisco et al. 2006, Kehr Kragler 2018).
 Native RNA-protein complexes are isolated and separated by specialised electrophoresis techniques (Ostendorp et al. 2017).